 Under normal conditions the Cooperative will supply the member with a notice stating our intent to disconnect, the reason for the disconnection and the first day that the disconnection may take place.
-That notice will be postmarked at least eight (8) days before the intended disconnection.
-The Cooperative will then have twenty (20) days, from the first day stipulated in the letter, to complete the disconnection before another notice needs to be provided.
+Except as otherwise set forth herein, that notice will be postmarked at least eight (8) days before the intended disconnection, and the Cooperative will then have twenty (20) days, from the first day stated in the letter, to complete the disconnection before another notice needs to be provided.